Faustak/Graph-partitioning---encoding-for-SAT/README.md

 The problem is encoded using two sets of variables.
 Variables $Vertex(u, i)$ represent that vertex $u$ is in subset $i$.
 Variables $Cut(e)$ represent that an edge $e(u, v)$ between vertices $u$ and $v$ is a cut.

-To represent the decision problem if there is a solution to partitioning a given graph into $k$ subsets with less than $c$ cuts, we use the following constrains:
+To represent the decision problem if there is a solution to partitioning a given graph into $k$ subsets with less than or equal to $c$ cuts, we use the following constrains:

 - Vertex $u$ is in at least one subset: